Play Me Backwards

 Play Me Backwards is an album by the American musician Joan Baez, released in 1992.
 The album was nominated for a Grammy for Best Contemporary Folk Recording.
 Baez supported it with an international tour.

-In 2012, to commemorate the twentieth anniversary of the album's original release, Play Me Backwards was reissued, digitally remastered, and including new liner notes; three bonus tracks—recorded during the original sessions, but not included on the original release—were included: "The Trouble With the Truth", "Medicine Wheel" and a cover of Bob Dylan's "Seven Curses".
+In 2011, Play Me Backwards was reissued on CD with a bonus disc of 10 previously unreleased tracks, including "The Trouble with the Truth", "Medicine Wheel" and a cover of Bob Dylan's "Seven Curses".

 Production

 Recorded in Nashville, the album was produced by Wally Wilson and Kenny Greenberg.
 Baez sought out material after being dismayed with the songs pitched to her; she spent 14 months trying to find the right songs.
-The album's first single, "Stones in the Road", for which Baez shot a video, is a cover of the Mary Chapin Carpenter song.
+The album's first single, "Stones in the Road", for which Baez shot a video, was written by Mary Chapin Carpenter.
 "Through Your Hands" was written by John Hiatt.
 "I'm with You" is about Baez's son, Gabriel.

 Critical reception

 The Boston Globe called Play Me Backwards "mostly an album of mature, surprisingly percussive folk-pop love songs that marks her finest work since her Diamonds and Rust album of 1975."
 The Sun-Sentinel wrote that "Baez's erstwhile hyper-quivering soprano thankfully does not flutter so much, and has deepened marvelously with age."

 The Chicago Tribune deemed the album "a surprisingly relaxed, rhythmic and modern set that sounds like it could have been recorded by any one of a number of today's folk-and country-flavored pop female singer-songwriters."
 The Indianapolis Star noted that "Baez's voice sounds as pure as ever."